How to Change Google Chrome Cache Location in Windows

 • Open “My PC” or “File Explorer”.

-• Navigate to the profile path you noted earlier.
+• Go to the profile path you wrote down before.

-• Right-click on the “Cache” folder and select “Delete”.Delete the Cache folder for Google Chrome
+• Right-click on the “Cache” folder and choose “Delete”.Delete the Cache folder for Google Chrome

 3. Create New Cache Folder:

-• Navigate to the disk where you want to store the Chrome cache files.
+• Go to the disk where you’d like to keep Chrome’s cache files.

-• Create a new folder for the cache.
-For example, you can create a folder named “ChromeCache” on disk E, so the path would be:
+• Make a new folder for the cache.
+For instance, make a folder called “ChromeCache” on disk E, which will be:

 E:\ChromeCache